 - The expert’s opinion is substantially based on that knowledge

 - The expert identifies the assumptions of primary facts

 - Evidence is submitted that supports the primary facts

 - The facts on which the opinion are based form a proper foundation for the opinion

 - The opinion requires demonstation of the scientific or intellectual basis of the conclusion

 In summary, expert evidence must be based on the expert’s proven knowledge.
 The expert must be unbiased, credible, reliable and consistent.
 Opinions must be based on facts.
 Most importantly the expert’s duty is to the court.

 About the author

-Simon is a CA Accredited Business Valuation expert, Chartered Accountant and a Certified Fraud Examiner.
+Simon is a CA Accredited Business Valuation expert in Brisbane, Chartered Accountant and a Certified Fraud Examiner.
 Simon Simon has provided expert evidence tothe Federal Court of Australia, the Supreme Court of Queensland, the Queensland Civil Administrative Tribunal.
 The Family Court, the County Court of Victoria, the District Court of Western Australia.

 - Hon M, Kirby (2011) Forensic Accounting – new rules and opportunities, Chartered Accountants Business Valuation conference